by-jp/www.byjp.me/content/notes/twitter/166688974281261057/index.md

 - from-twitter
 - epicDad
 ---
-…the sun was directly overhead Bulawayo \(to within 18km of the golf course\) both latitudinally and longitudinally this year\! [epicDad](/tags/epicDad)
+…the sun was directly overhead Bulawayo \(to within 18km of the golf course) both latitudinally and longitudinally this year! [epicDad](/tags/epicDad)